jumpdiffusion/site-www/src/_guides/language/language-tour.md

 <code>// <em>This is a comment.</em> </code>
 :   A single-line comment.
-    Dart also supports multi-line and document comments.
+    Dart also supports multi-line and documentation comments.
     For details, see [Comments](#comments).

 `void`